(5407) 1992 AX

-', provisional designation ', is a stony asteroid and a synchronous binary Mars-crosser from the innermost region of the asteroid belt, approximately 3.6 km in diameter.
+' is a stony asteroid and a synchronous binary Mars-crosser from the innermost region of the asteroid belt, approximately 3.6 km in diameter.
 It was discovered on 4 January 1992, by Japanese astronomers Seiji Ueda and Hiroshi Kaneda at the Kushiro Observatory on Hokkaidō, Japan.
 The S-type asteroid has a short rotation period of 2.5 hours.
 Its sub-kilometer satellite was discovered in 1997.
 As of 2018, the binary system has not been named.

 Orbit and classification

-' a member of the Mars-crossing asteroids, a dynamically unstable group between the main belt and the near-Earth populations, crossing the orbit of Mars at 1.66 AU.
+is a member of the Mars-crossing asteroids, a dynamically unstable group between the main belt and the near-Earth populations, crossing the orbit of Mars at 1.66 AU.
 It orbits the Sun at a distance of 1.3–2.3 AU once every 2 years and 6 months (910 days; semi-major axis of 1.84 AU).
 Its orbit has an eccentricity of 0.28 and an inclination of 11° with respect to the ecliptic.

 The asteroid makes occasional close approaches to Mars.
 Its next close approach, on 22 January 2027, will bring it 0.0753 AU from Mars.
 The body's observation arc begins with a precovery taken at Palomar Observatory in November 1951, or more than 40 years prior to its official discovery observation at Kushiro.